rob-code/nearbyTestProject/README.md

 - [ ] how best to monetise

 - [x] ensure Location is forced to use FINE rather than coarse
-- [x] app icon - people with lightning arrow between them
+- [x] app icon - figures with green lightning arrow